Lexgend13/Lexgend13/README.md

-- 👋 Hi, I’m @Lexgend13
+👋 Hi, I’m @Lexgend13
-- 👀 I’m interested in ... the purpose and meaning of life and consciousness.
+👀 I’m interested in ... delving into complex concepts such as the purpose and meaning of life.
-- 🌱 I’m currently learning ... my morning routine.
+🌱 I’m currently learning ... to navigate my morning routine, as it has proven to be a endless endeavor.
-- 💞️ I’m looking to collaborate ... no, not really.
-Dont want to be a traitor to my own country
+💞️ I’m looking to collaborate ... but I prefer not to betray my own country.
+Loyalty iskey!
-- 📫 How to reach me ... preferably by telegram on NL 6942.
-You can try smoke signals, but I might forget to respond.
+📫 How to reach me ... prefered method of comunication is telegram at NL 6942.
+Smoke signals are also aceptable.
-- 😄 Pronouns: ... as an AI language model, I cant fill in for you how you want to be referred to.
+😄 Pronouns: ...
+As an AI language model, I'm unable to specify pronouns.
+Please use whatever term you feel are most appropriate.
-- ⚡ Fun fact: ... "eleven plus two" and "twelve plus one" are anagrams.
-As numerical equations, they equal the same number, 13, which is also the amount of letters of the anagram.
+⚡ Fun fact: ...
+“Eleven plus two” and “twelve plus one” are anagrams that both equal 13.
+Coincidentaly, it also contains 13 letters!
+Isn’t that interesting?

 Hope this helps!